KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

   - Enough storage available

 - Platform
-  - VMware Tanzu Operations Manager is not already installed
+  - Foundation Core (Tanzu Operations Manager) is not already installed
   - BOSH Director is not already installed
-  - VMware Tanzu Platform for Cloud Foundry is not already installed
+  - Elastic Application Runtime (Tanzu Platform for Cloud Foundry) is not already installed
-  - VMware Tanzu Postgres is not already installed
+  - Postgres is not already installed
-  - VMware Tanzu GenAI is not already installed
+  - AI Service is not already installed
-  - VMware Tanzu Platform license key is in valid format
+  - Tanzu Platform license key is in valid format

 - Other
   - OM CLI is installed